-Founded by a popular radio and TV host, Jules Lund, Tribe is a marketplace for content creators that connects them with brands around the globe.
-It was launched in 2015 and, since then, it has been creating waves in the industry with 2,600 brand campaigns.
+Founded by a popular radio and TV host, Jules Lund in 2015, Tribe is a marketplace for content creators that connects them with brands around the globe.
+It brought commendable waves in the industry with 2,600+ brand campaigns.

 “A focus on tech has Aussie social media marketing platform Tribe primed for a global takeover.”~ News.com.au

-With a seed funding of $5.35 million and over 13,000 influencers on board, Tribe is climbing up the ladder of success every passing day.
+With a seed funding of $5.35 million and over 13,000 influencers on board, Tribe is climbing up the ladder of success with each passing day.

-Tablo is an online book publishing platform that is set to take the ebook market to the next stage.
-Founded in 2013 and developed by Ash Davies, a 21-year old millennial, the startup has managed to rake in funds of $400,000 to make a name for itself and enter the category of successful startups.
-Because of its revolutionizing idea, it was featured in the Sydney Morning Herald newspaper.
+Tablo is an online book publishing platform that is set to take the ebook market to the next level.
+Founded in 2013 and developed by Ash Davies, a 21-year old millennial, the startup has managed to rake in funds of $400,000 to make a name for itself and become a successful startup.
+Because of its revolutionizing idea, the Sydney Morning Herald newspaper also featured them.

 “Founder of publishing start-up Tablo wants to change the way books are created”~ The Sydney Morning Herald

-The aim is to make it big like Amazon Books.
+The aim is to make it as big as Amazon Books.
 Tablo’s cloud-based platform already has over 10,000 authors on board from over 100 countries.
 The platform’s user-friendly interface is what sets it apart from its competitors.

-Online freelancing businesses are not new.
-But the startup Speedlancer offers a unique value to the industry.
-Founded by Adam Stone, Speedlancer is one of the few successful startups based in Sydney that are making a name for themselves.
-It provides a marketplace of over 450 freelancers with a unique value: all tasks get delivered within four hours.
+Online freelancing business is not a new field.
+But the startup, Speedlancer offers unique value to this industry.
+Founded by Adam Stone, Speedlancer is one of the few successful startups based in Sydney that is making quite a name for itself.
+It provides a marketplace of over 450 freelancers with a unique value: Delivery of all tasks within four hours.

-With a total equity funding of $75,000, the startup’s team is spread across US, Australia, and Brazil.
+With a total equity funding of AUD 75,000, the startup’s team is spread across US, Australia, and Brazil.
 It hopes to turn its local venture into a global freelancing powerhouse.

 CliniCloud is an Australian startup founded by Dr. Andrew Lin and Dr. Hon Weng Chong.
 It is a revolutionary startup that offers cloud-based medical products.
 Its founders aim to fuse healthcare with technology.